-The age calculation for this metric is the same as for Change in Individual A1C pre/post metric (See Section 4.5).
+The A1C selection guidance for this metric is the same as for Change in Individual A1C pre/post metric (See Section 4.5).

-5.6 Denominator
+5.6 Defining the Denominator

 The denominator for this metric is the same as for Change in Individual A1C pre/post metric (See Section 4.6).